 - To ensure our guests enjoy a more responsible hotel experience.

-- To interact with them and thus reinforce the positive impacts of our Planet 21 program.
+- To interact with them and thus reinforce the positive impacts of our approach to a more sustainable business model.

 1 1Every year, one major innovation to interact with our guests